chrisdarby/working-from-home/the-story.md

 I'm not saying that was a rigid rule, occasionally I would find a gap and plan to spend an hour tidying, but 95% of the time, I was at work, and I had to keep it that way to keep myself sane (or as close to sane as one can possibly get)

-#### Working with Children about
+#### Working with children around you
+Full disclosure, for me... it's hard, it turned me for a while into a tyrannical parent until I got a hold on everything and learned to manage things better.

-For those with children, in this current situation and with schools being closed, things like dropping off the kids from school and picking them up isn’t an issue, instead, they’ll most likely be there with you full time, asking questions every five minutes, or asking you to play.
+For those with children, in this current situation and with schools being closed, tasks like dropping off the kids from school and picking them up isn’t an issue, instead, they’ll most likely be there with you full time, asking questions every five minutes, or asking you to play, or monologging at you about something while you're in a virtual team meeting.

-I can’t go too much into how its going to be to care for children while you’re trying to work, because every child is different and my advice would only apply to my children.

-Those of you who have older children, they’ll probably just get on with the day and manage themselves... but younger children, who don’t have an appreciation yet for boundaries that may have been put in place, will interrupt at every opportunity… but there are things you can do to minimise the effect of this, and a proper work environment is one of them...
+Those of you who have older children, they’ll probably just get on with the day and manage themselves... but younger children, who don’t have an appreciation yet for boundaries that may have been put in place, will interrupt at every opportunity…

+I can’t go too much into how its going to be to care for your children while you’re trying to work, because every child is different and my advice would only apply to my children, but there are things you can do to minimise the distraction and disruption that children can have, and a proper work environment is one of them...

-#### Your Work Environment
+#### Your work environment
 Equal to setting up solid defined work hours and breaks, is making sure that your work environment is setup, equipped and if possible, separated from your home life.

 In my 3 years with working from home, I had many work environments, we converted the garage for a while, until a leak developed upstairs and I moved back inside the house, then we stuck a desk in the spare bedroom.